 Two people sitting across from each other at a table having a conversation

-These reasons will not provide a tenant with legal protection against financial consequences for not honoring the agreement.
+These reasons will not provide a tenant with legal protection against financial consequences for not honoring the lease.

 • The tenant needs a smaller or bigger space.